02A

 AGO

-We typically think of Mammoths as prehistoric creatures.
+We typically think of mammoths as prehistoric creatures.

 In reality, they lived all the way up until 1650 B.C. - a relatively short period of time in biological and geological terms.
-The evidence is clear that humans lived among Woolly Mammoths and considered them a big part of their subsistence and habitat.
+The evidence is clear that humans lived among woolly mammoths and considered them a big part of their subsistence and habitat.
 Most of this evidence comes from caves across today’s countries of England, Spain and France.

-The most notable example of Mammoth and human interaction was found (and is still preserved) inside the Rouffignac cave, located in a mountainous area of southwestern France.
-Inside the cave, known as the Cave of a Hundred Mammoths, are more than 250 paintings and depictions along the cave walls, etched into the stone by humans who called the cave home during the Middle Magdalenian, Mesolithic, Tardenoisian, Sauveterrian and Neolithic periods.
-Also found inside the cave are Mammoth bones and tusks fashioned into a number of uses including tools, art objects, furniture and burial items.
+The most notable example of mammoth and human interaction was found (and is still preserved) inside the Rouffignac cave, located in a mountainous area of southwestern France.
+Inside the cave, known as the Cave of a Hundred mammoths, are more than 250 paintings and depictions along the cave walls, etched into the stone by humans who called the cave home during the Middle Magdalenian, Mesolithic, Tardenoisian, Sauveterrian and Neolithic periods.
+Also found inside the cave are mammoth bones and tusks fashioned into a number of uses including tools, art objects, furniture and burial items.

 [ Artifact Samples ]